AKrekhovetskyi/tech-trend-stat/README.md

 ## Getting Started

-### MongoDB

 If you decide to work with MongoDB, here is a [tutorial](https://sparkbyexamples.com/mongodb/run-mongodb-in-docker-container/) on how to install it locally in a Docker container.
 Here is also the [instruction](https://www.mongodb.com/docs/atlas/create-connect-deployments/) on how to create a cluster on the cloud.

 Once the database has been successfully installed, you just need to run the following command to scrape the vacancies using the `scrapy` spider along with the Mongo pipeline: